All you need to make a green screen video is a smartphone, a cloth, some video editing software, and a few tips and tricks.

 You don’t need to build a fancy set or rent studio time.
 You can shoot your video anywhere and replace the background with a branded graphic, stock photo, or video element.

-You can create an online training video by superimposing yourself over the lesson.
+Create an online training video by superimposing yourself over the lesson.
 This is instant upgrade over talking through a PowerPoint presentation.

 How to create a green screen?